-PHOT 299 Professional Practices in Photographic Imaging
+PHOT 299 Professional Practices in Photographic Imaging and Digital Video Production 2-2-3

-Critical skills for the graduate who intends to seek employment in the field of photographic imaging or transfer to a baccalaureate institution.
-Portfolio preparation will consolidate imagery produced in previous courses into a unified body of work.
-Other components of the course include business aspects, legal issues, resume preparation and development of interview skills. (\$250-\$400) Prerequisites: PHOT 202 and PHOT 205, which may be taken concurrently.
-Offered in spring semester only.
+This course is the capstone experience for the Photographic Imaging and Digital Video Production Program.
+It teaches critical skills for the graduate who intends to seek employment in the field of photographic imaging or digital video production or transfer to a baccalaureate institution.
+Portfolio preparation will consolidate imagery or digital video produced in previous courses into a unified body of work.
+Other components of the course include business aspects of the profession, legal issues, résumé preparation and development of interview skills.
+Restricted to DVP and Photographic Imaging students only.(\$250) Prerequisites: DVP 120, 130, 140, 150 must be taken prior to this course, DVP 210 and DVP 240 may be taken concurrently with this course OR PHOT 202 must be taken prior to this course and Photo 205 may be taken concurrently.